bsurc/docs/docs/scheduling.md

 ```

 Finally, since there are 5 samples in the `parameters.csv`, we can submit all 5
-array jobs as follows:
+array jobs at once using the following command:
 ```bash
 sbatch --array=1-5 array-slurm.sh
 ```

 This is just an example of how a job array can be constructed.
-If you running an
+If you are
-analysis on many different input files, this parameter csv could contain the
+running an analysis on many different input files, this parameter csv file
-path to those files.
+could contain the path to those files.

 ## Useful Slurm Commands